 - All facilities must be installed in accordance with the National Electrical Safety Code (NESC) and other state and federal laws, rules, municipal ordinances and regulations which apply.
 The Communication Company must determine the load and sag of each cable to ensure compliance with NESC requirements and AEP Standards, whichever are stricter.
 All cables may sag no lower 18’ at mid span under fully loaded conditions over state highways and 15’6” at mid span under fully loaded conditions over roadways and other areas subject to truck traffic.
-Please be aware that SWEPCO Arkansas is in the medium and heavy loading areas described in the NESC and care should be taken especially at railroad crossings and roadways.
+Please be aware that SWEPCO Arkansas is in the medium and heavy loading areas described in the NESC, but will be evaluated under the stricter requirement of the NESC or AEP Standards.
+Special care should be taken at railroad crossings and roadways./li>

 - Wireline Pole Attachments are only allowed in the Communication’s space of the SWEPCO Arkansas pole plant.

 - Communication Companies may overlash additional cables to their existing cable if written notification is provided to SWEPCO Arkansas within 30 days of overlashing.
 All overlashes will be subject to a post construction inspection and may be subject to a pole loading analysis.